knownasilya/sails-couchdb/README.md

 PASS Collection definitions autoPK should cause new schema to have an id attribute: 0ms

-PASS Collection .findOne() should return a single record: 12ms
+PASS Collection .findOne(FAIL should return a single record: 13ms

-PASS Collection .findOne() should return a model instance: 3ms
+PASS Collection .findOne(FAIL should return a model instance: 7ms

-PASS Collection .findOne() should return null if a record is not found: 5ms
+PASS Collection .findOne(FAIL should return null if a record is not found: 8ms

-PASS Collection .findOne() should work with just an id passed in: 3ms
+PASS Collection .findOne(FAIL should work with just an id passed in: 4ms

-FAIL Collection .findOne() should work with no criteria passed in
+FAIL Collection .findOne(FAIL should work with no criteria passed in

-PASS Collection .findOrCreateEach() should create new user(s) for the one that doesn't exist: 25ms
+PASS Collection .findOrCreateEach(FAIL should create new user(sFAIL for the one that doesn't exist: 11ms

-PASS Collection .findOrCreateEach() should find a user that does exist: 15ms
+PASS Collection .findOrCreateEach(FAIL should find a user that does exist: 9ms

-PASS Collection .findOrCreateEach() should only have a single record for keys that exist: 24ms
+PASS Collection .findOrCreateEach(FAIL should only have a single record for keys that exist: 12ms

-PASS Collection .findOrCreateEach() should fail when only one arg is specified: 0ms
+PASS Collection .findOrCreateEach(FAIL should fail when only one arg is specified: 0ms

-PASS Collection .findOrCreateEach() should return model instances: 9ms
+PASS Collection .findOrCreateEach(FAIL should return model instances: 14ms

-PASS Attribute Types String with valid data should store proper string value: 5ms
+PASS Attribute Types String with valid data should store proper string value: 3ms

 PASS Attribute Types Float with valid data should store proper float value: 6ms

-PASS Attribute Types Date with valid data should store proper date value: 7ms
+PASS Attribute Types Date with valid data should store proper date value: 3ms

-PASS Attribute Types Integer with valid data should store proper integer: 5ms
+PASS Attribute Types Integer with valid data should store proper integer: 2ms

-PASS Attribute Types Boolean with valid data should store proper boolean value: 6ms
+PASS Attribute Types Boolean with valid data should store proper boolean value: 4ms

-PASS Attribute Types Array with valid data should store proper array value: 6ms
+PASS Attribute Types Array with valid data should store proper array value: 9ms

-PASS Collection .update() attributes should return model instances: 1511ms
+PASS Collection .update(FAIL attributes should return model instances: 31ms

-PASS Collection .update() attributes should work with just an ID passed in: 9ms
+PASS Collection .update(FAIL attributes should work with just an ID passed in: 12ms

-FAIL Collection .update() find updated records should allow the record to be found
+PASS Collection .update(FAIL find updated records should allow the record to be found: 16ms

-PASS Collection .destroy() a single record should destroy a record: 1ms
+PASS Collection .destroy(FAIL a single record should destroy a record: 25ms

-FAIL Collection .destroy() a single record should return an empty array when searched for
+PASS Collection .destroy(FAIL a single record should return an empty array when searched for: 14ms

-PASS Collection .destroy() multiple records should destroy all the records: 1ms
+FAIL Collection .destroy(FAIL multiple records should destroy all the records

-FAIL Collection .destroy() multiple records should return an empty array when searched for
+PASS Collection .destroy(FAIL multiple records should return an empty array when searched for: 15ms

-PASS Collection .find() should return 10 records: 13ms
+PASS Collection .find(FAIL should return 10 records: 16ms

-PASS Collection .find() should return 1 record when searching for a specific record (integer test) with find: 30ms
+PASS Collection .find(FAIL should return 1 record when searching for a specific record (integer testFAIL with find: 28ms

-FAIL Collection .find() should return 1 record when searching for a specific record (integer test) with find
+FAIL Collection .find(FAIL should return 1 record when searching for a specific record (integer testFAIL with find

-PASS Collection .find() should return a model instance: 10ms
+PASS Collection .find(FAIL should return a model instance: 13ms

-FAIL Collection .find() should work with no criteria passed in
+FAIL Collection .find(FAIL should work with no criteria passed in

 FAIL Query Modifiers endsWith shorthand should return the user with the correct name

 FAIL Query Modifiers endsWith full where criteria should return the user with the correct name

-FAIL Query Modifiers endsWith dynamic attribute should have [attribute]EndsWith() method
+FAIL Query Modifiers endsWith dynamic attribute should have [attribute]EndsWith(FAIL method

-FAIL Query Modifiers lessThan (<) should return records with lessThan key
+FAIL Query Modifiers lessThan (<FAIL should return records with lessThan key

-FAIL Query Modifiers lessThan (<) should return records with symbolic usage < usage
+FAIL Query Modifiers lessThan (<FAIL should return records with symbolic usage < usage

-FAIL Query Modifiers lessThanOrEqual (<=) should return records with lessThanOrEqual key
+FAIL Query Modifiers lessThanOrEqual (<=FAIL should return records with lessThanOrEqual key

-FAIL Query Modifiers lessThanOrEqual (<=) should return records with symbolic usage <= usage
+FAIL Query Modifiers lessThanOrEqual (<=FAIL should return records with symbolic usage <= usage

-FAIL Query Modifiers greaterThan (>) should return records with greaterThan key
+FAIL Query Modifiers greaterThan (>FAIL should return records with greaterThan key

-FAIL Query Modifiers greaterThan (>) should return records with symbolic usage > usage
+FAIL Query Modifiers greaterThan (>FAIL should return records with symbolic usage > usage

-FAIL Query Modifiers greaterThanOrEqual (>=) should return records with greaterThanOrEqual key
+FAIL Query Modifiers greaterThanOrEqual (>=FAIL should return records with greaterThanOrEqual key

-FAIL Query Modifiers greaterThanOrEqual (>=) should return records with symbolic usage >= usage
+FAIL Query Modifiers greaterThanOrEqual (>=FAIL should return records with symbolic usage >= usage

 FAIL Query OR Query Modifier with a record should return the correct users